connervieira/PredatorFabric/INTEGRATION.md

 # Integration

 Predator Fabric is designed to be a network service that feeds information to another service.
-The information here explains how to integrate Predator Fabric with a custom service.
+The information here explains how to integrate Predator Fabric with custom services.

 ## Introduction